Upgrading your ERP?

 There are a few drawbacks to relying on an ERP to handle tax automation.
 One of the most significant is that ERP solutions have some limited tax capabilities that don’t provide the level of detail and granularity needed to meet the needs of a modern ecommerce enterprise.
 The tax rate calculations available on ERP platforms are typically at a ZIP code level, which is not nearly accurate enough to avoid taxation errors, since ZIP codes can often encompass more than one, or even several, tax jurisdictions.

-Unlike cloud-based platforms, on-premise solutions aren’t regularly updated and don’t provide precise enough information to accurately calculate sales tax at the local level.
+Unlike cloud-based platforms, on-premises solutions aren’t regularly updated and don’t provide precise enough information to accurately calculate sales tax at the local level.
 Most non-cloud solutions require tax rate tables to be updated manually, which is labor intensive and prone to error and missed updates.
-With approximately 16,000 tax jurisdictions, that’s a lot of research to be completed and data to be input, creating a huge margin for error.
+With more than 12,000 U.S. sales tax jurisdictions, that’s a lot of research to be completed and data to be input, creating a huge margin for error.

 Mistakes in calculating tax rates can result in fines as well as a hit to the organization’s reputation and a loss of future opportunities, not to mention the negative impact on customer loyalty and experience.
 Any mistake is costly.
 A tax overcharge creates a customer service issue; by the same token, if a business undercharges, it risks audits and penalties.

 Benefits of ERP and tax automation upgrades go beyond ROI

 An ERP upgrade in concert with tax compliance automation can generate positive ROI in terms of money, time, resources, and risk reduction.
 One of the major benefits is eliminating the manual updating of tax rates.
 Some SaaS solutions offer a remotely hosted tax content and rules engine that connects into your business systems and automatically updates tax data in real time for accurate rate calculation.
 The best systems also handle returns filing and digital exemption certificate management.